-Next, develop a customer satisfaction survey tool that is based on finding out what is important to customers.
+Next, develop a customer satisfaction survey tool that is based on what is important to customers.

-For example, customers might care more about quality than cost but if you are developing a product and trying to keep the cost down and skimping on the quality, you are creating a product that might not meet the needs of the customer.
+For example, customers might care more about quality than cost.
+However, if you are developing a product and trying to keep the cost down and skimping on the quality, you are creating a product that might not meet the needs of the customer.

 7. Survey Each Customer Group